netlify/zip-it-and-ship-it/README.md

 - _Type_: `string`
 - _Default value_: `undefined`

 Defines the path to the folder with internal functions.
-Used to populate a function's `internalFunction` property, if its path is within this specified internal functions folder.
+Used to populate a function's `isInternal` property, if its path is within this specified internal functions folder.

 ### Return value